 We are not selling our land to a developer for a profit, but rather repositioning our landholdings to ensure the longevity and sustainability of our organisation and specialist paediatric health care services.

-Our vision in this redevelopment of our land is to secure the future of RFW services for thousands of rural children while at the same time, find ways for the Manly community to enjoy our site and services, and to give back to the community that is our home.
+Our vision in this development of our land is to secure the future of RFW services for thousands of rural children while at the same time, find ways for the Manly community to enjoy our site and services, and to give back to the community that is our home.

 To meet the growing demand for our services, we are rejuvenating the site to create proceeds that will allow us to deliver a new standard of healthcare for country kids and their families.
-The plans are subject to planning approval.

 The vision is to create a beautifully integrated mixed-use development that is inclusive, open, and innovative.
 It will be one that draws people and local businesses together, with a residential community to support our work and improve the amenity for the community in which we reside.

 In the last decade we have grown ten-fold in the number of children and families we have supported and in the next decade we’ll have at least the same challenge again, with the impact of chronic drought, bushfires, COVID-19 and now flooding.
-The redevelopment is the key to enable us to sustainably grow our services both socially and financially to help many more country kids and families.
+The development is the key to enable us to sustainably grow our services both socially and financially to help many more country kids and families.